-In Tórshavn Municipality, there are 10 public elementary schools and two private elementary schools.
+In Tórshavn Municipality, there are 10 public elementary schools and 2 private elementary schools.

-Some public elementary schools also offer a special primary school class for six-years old children.
+Some public elementary schools also offer pre-school classes for six years old children.

 There are several types of secondary schools in the Faroe Islands building on the education received in elementary school.